 Isolation

-Isolation can prevent or limit the exposure to hazards, as well as the potential for injuries or illnesses.
+Isolation can prevent or limit exposure to hazards, as well as the potential for injuries or illnesses.
 It can also provide a safer and more comfortable work environment for the workers.

 Containment

 Containment can reduce or eliminate the release or spread of hazards, as well as the potential for exposure or harm.
-It can also ensure the compliance with regulatory standards and requirements.
+It can also ensure compliance with regulatory standards and requirements.

 Ventilation